 What’s more, the pace was fine for a story that is meant for kids and pre-teens, which I suspect is its target audience.
 It wasn’t too slow or full of long explanations, so that it wouldn’t bore the younger readers, and the characters understood what the deal with their new responsibilities as “Guardians” was pretty quick – in any other case, it would have sounded unrealistic, but the writer wisely chose to ignore realism here so as to let it work for his storytelling.
 It wasn’t too fast, either, though, giving the reader time to adjust properly to changes in the dynamics and the situations surrounding the girls.

 Last but not least, I liked how Mr. Stewart used his book in an effective way to teach youngsters about caring for nature, be it animals or plants, and respecting people’s freedom and individuality.
 It was done in a hilarious yet cute way through Natasha’s activism, as only a child can act and think like this, and it was beautiful.
 And while there were some gaps near the end – like, what happened with them moving, or if they would ever include others in their little missions and stuff – I feel like it didn’t need to be further explained or described.
 A young reader wouldn’t care for the bigger picture, at least not yet.
 The important thing is that they won their first little battle, and for someone of that age, that’s what counts and gets the main focus.

 I really wish we’ll get to see more of the twins, their little sister, and their friends.
 I hope we get to see them in more adventures, possibly meeting others like them, even if not from the same species.
 All in all, I recommend this book for any kid – even those who may have grown up in physical terms – for a fun and heartfelt read.

-***I was given a review copy via Reading Alley in exchange for an honest review.
+***I was given an ARC from the publisher via NetGalley in exchange for an honest review.
 The opinion stated in this review is solely mine, and no compensation was given or taken to alter it.***